UT-Bootcamp-Group-7/Group-Project-July-2018/README.md

 To help user find content in new exciting ways.

 Application Features:
 1. Literal Search - Users can search specifically a movie title.
 2. Suggested Picks - Users can see recommendation for movies in theaters, movies on TV, or TV show on TV.
 3. In Theaters Now - User can browse through 5 recommendation currently in theaters within their zip code.
 The user will get the movie title, short description, next show time and theater name where it's playing close by.
 4. Currently on TV - User can browse through 10 recommendation playing within 3 hrs of the current time.
 The user will get the channel name, channel number, show title, short description and show time.
 5. Discovery Quiz - User can select 2 fun options of discovering content in non-traditional ways.
-        i.
-Celebrity Favorites - User can browse through their favorite celebrities' movies by clicking on celebrities' pictures and see the results. ii.
-Rorschach - TBD
+* Celebrity Favorites - User can browse through their favorite celebrities' movies by clicking on celebrities' pictures and see the results.
+* Rorschach - TBD

 Technologies Used:
 1. HTML, CSS and JavaScript
 2. Advanced CSS: BootStrap, Google fonts, Bootswatch
 3. JQuery and Axios
 4. Advanced jQuery: Rawgit (flip effect)
-    5. AJAX and JSON for APIs
+5. AJAX and JSON for API
 6. Firebase Authentication
 7. Moment.js
 8. Git
 9. Async/Await

 APIs used:
 1. GraceNote - Movies in theaters, Movies on TV and TV show on TV
 2. Open Movie Database - Returning posters for movies in theaters and on movies on TV
 3. Geo IP Lookup - Returning the user's zip code
 4. Moment.js - for current time

 **MVP**